5/7/2025

 Chief Executive Officer

-Yeah, I mean, could you it's George, could you go back and ask repeat your question regarding commercial and in pricing just again, just so I make sure I answer it appropriately.
+Yeah, I mean, could you – it's George.
+Could you go back and ask – repeat your question regarding commercial and pricing just again, just so I make sure I answer it appropriately?

 speaker

-Yeah, so, you know, with people are going to expect that.
-And is it possible, therefore, that owners who generally participate in the commercial wholesale may look to basically own their vehicles for longer just getting more miles out of the existing cars versus buying new.
-So that could affect volumes and to just to know how you're thinking about about those kind of shifts.
+Yeah, so, you know, people are going to expect that – will cause pricing to go up on average on new vehicles.
+And is it possible, therefore, that fleet owners who generally, you know, participate in the commercial wholesale may look to basically own their vehicles for longer, just getting more miles out of their existing cars versus buying new.
+So that could, you know, affect volumes.
+And curious to know how you're thinking about those kind of shifts.

 speaker